Search Ashworth College

 Vet techs are the next best thing to veterinarians.
 With two to four years of academic experience and on-the-job training, these professionals are qualified to provide critical and technical care to injured and recovering pets.
-They work side-by-side with veterinarians and veterinary assistants, holding all of the pieces of veterinary medicine together.
+They work side-by-side with veterinarians and veterinary assistants, often holding all of the pieces of veterinary medicine together.
 On any given day a vet tech may be:

 When illness or injury hits a furry family member, we don’t wait to get the care they need.
 Year after year, Americans spend an increasing amount of money to keep their furry family members healthy of common and unusual ailments.
 In 2015, the American Pet Products Association reported that Americans spent $15.42 billion on vet care.

-In a private practice or animal hospital, a vet tech is one of the first responders to provide care to pets and without their help, the veterinary care business would collapse.
-This is why vet techs play such an integral role in the lives of healthy pets and their two-legged owners.
+In a private practice or animal hospital, a vet tech is one of the first responders to provide care to pets and without their help, the veterinary care business we know would collapse.
+This is why vet techs play such an integral role in the lives of healthy pets and their owners.

 As medicine advances and the field of animal health becomes more complex, more and more opportunities are arising for highly-trained staff, such as vet techs.